IA92/Automated_Nerves_Detection_Demo/README.md

-# Automated_Nerves_Detection
+# Automated Nerves Quantification
-An automated nerves detection implementation with a deep learning based approach.
+An automated nerves quantification implementation with a deep learning segmentation model.

 Architecture based on Keras.

 The code is in jupyter notebook.
-It consists of step-by-step guide/tutorial for an automated nerves detection implementation on immunohistochemistry specimens of thyroid cancer.
+It consists of step-by-step guide/tutorial for nerves segmentation approach on immunohistochemistry specimens of thyroid cancer.

 # Getting Started
 1. Download the repository.